RSJ Installation Cost

 Special Lintels | £40 – £60 per metre |

-Additional Costs
+Additional RSJ Costs

 There are a number of additional costs that may come up during an RSJ installation job.
-The main additional costs that may pop up with this type of work are listed below:

 There are several factors that may affect the cost of your RSJ installation cost.
 This can include the size of the RSJ, the location of your home, ease of access to your property, and whether utilities need to be moved.

 The location of your home can affect the cost of an RSJ installation.
-If you live in London, you can expect to pay around £200 - £300 more for the RSJ installation than if you were to live in the north of the UK.
+If you live in London, you can expect to pay around £200 to £300 more for the RSJ installation than if you were to live in the north of the UK.

-The ease of access to your property can affect the cost of and RSJ installation.
+The ease of access to your property can affect the cost of an RSJ installation.
 If your property is difficult to access, the installation will take a lot longer to complete than if your property is easy to access.
 This will result in the overall cost of the job being higher due to the additional labour costs and the extra complexity of the job.

-Benefits of an RSJ
+What are the Benefits of an RSJ?

 There are a number of benefits to installing an RSJ.
 The main advantages of installing an RSJ are listed below: